makerdao/community/governance/polls/SparkLend Ethereum - Increase WBTC supply cap max parameter to 10k - March 25, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to the following SparkLend Ethereum change:
+The community can vote in this poll to express support or opposition to the following SparkLend [CapAutomator](https://github.com/marsfoundation/sparklend-cap-automator) change:

 - Increase [WBTC market](https://app.spark.fi/reserve-overview/?underlyingAsset=0x2260fac5e5542a773aa44fbcfedf7c193bc2c599&marketName=proto_spark_v3) supply cap `max` parameter by 5,000 WBTC from 5,000 WBTC to **10,000 WBTC**